 One year after joining Liberty’s staff as an assistant coach, Nikki Parsley was named the program’s second head coach on January 16, 2017.

-During her first season with the Lady Flames, Parsley helped Liberty post an 8-10 record and finish in second place in the BIG EAST with a 5-2 conference mark.
+During her first season with the Lady Flames in fall 2016, Parsley helped Liberty post an 8-10 record and finish in second place in the BIG EAST with a 5-2 conference mark.
 The Lady Flames squared off against 10 nationally ranked opponents in 2016, spotlighted by a 2-1 overtime victory against No. 20 American on Oct.
 6.

-Parsley helped instruct five of Liberty's All-BIG EAST selections in 2016, including BIG EAST Freshman of the Year Allison Schaefer and BIG EAST Co-Defensive Player of the Year Serena Barr.
+Parsley coached Liberty’s five All-BIG EAST selections in 2016, including BIG EAST Freshman of the Year Allison Schaefer and BIG EAST Co-Defensive Player of the Year Serena Barr.
 Barr also went on to earn NFHCA Division I All-America second team honors, becoming the second All-American in program history.

 “From the moment I stepped on campus, I knew there was something unbelievably special about Liberty University and its field hockey program,” commented Parsley.
 “I truly believe Liberty is set apart from any other institution in the country to allow the school to glorify Jesus Christ.
 There is absolutely no place I would rather coach at than Liberty, and I’m blessed for the opportunity to lead such a unique group of young women.”